 What Should I Do After I Create My Will?

-• Update it after life changes: It’s essential to keep your Will up-to-date as life changes.
-Consider setting a calendar reminder every 6 or 12 months, so your Will doesn’t collect dust and reflects your most current wishes.
+- Update it after life changes: It’s essential to keep your will up-to-date as life changes.
+Consider setting a calendar reminder every 6 or 12 months, so your will doesn’t collect dust and always reflects your most current wishes.

-• Tell your executor and or family where it’s located: A Will is pretty useless if nobody can find it!
+- Tell your executor and or family where your will is located: If your will cannot be found, you could be considered to have died without one.
 Make sure to let a trusted family member or your executor know where they can access it should something happen to you.

 Other Common Questions About Last Will and Testaments in Canada: